hyxos/www.tzi.cards/content/entries/game-play/index.md

 At the end of each round, the points from each player's formation are calculated and added to the points of the previous round (if any).

-Building *Powerful formations* is the bread and butter of winning at Tǔ Zǐ.
+Building [*Powerful Formations*](formations/#powerful-formations "Powerful Formations") is the bread and butter of winning at Tǔ Zǐ.
 But just what is it that makes these formations *powerful* in the first place?
 It's all about *probabilities*.

 ### Probably Maybe